-BY JESSEE H BUTLER, Sam Francisco, Cal.
+BY JESSEE H BUTLER.
+San Francisco, Cal.

-Oh the world needs her heroes, her children of Light, But they fall from her side like the meteor's flight."

-The author of this volume seeks to drawinspiration rine author in this volume seeks to draw hispiration rom the quiet scenes of he fireside and the holy and purifying industries of home, and in this he has been minently successful, presenting, as he does, a succes-tion of finished word-pictures, instinct with life's most
+Oh the world needs her heroes, her children of Light. list they fail from her alde like the meteor's flight.
+The author of this volume seeks to draw inspiration fain the quiet scenes of he fireside and the holy and aritying industries of home and to this he has been minerty successful, presenting as he does a successed on of finished word pictures, instinct with his a most